kjappelbaum/pyepal/CONTRIBUTING.md

 ### New features

 Please make a new branch for the development of new features.
+Rebase on the upstream master and include a test for your new feature.
+(The CI checks for a drop in code coverage.)